The Mac, iPad, Apple Watch and AirPods are all seeing big discounts for Black Friday

 Beats Black Friday deals

-Beats, the Apple-owned audio brand, is not missing out on the Black Friday fun.
-You can find discounts on earbuds and headphones alike, including a $90 discount on Powerbeats Pro in Moss and Spring Yellow.
-Those are our top pick for true wireless earbuds perfect for workout enthusiasts.
+Beats, the Apple-owned audio brand, isn’t missing out on the Black Friday fun either.
+You can find discounts on earbuds and headphones alike, including a $90 discount on Powerbeats Pro in Moss and Spring Yellow colorways.
+Those are our top picks for true wireless earbuds perfect for workout enthusiasts.

 - Powerbeats Pro in Moss ($159.95, originally $249.99; amazon.com)